List of Tokyo Mew Mew characters: Deep Blue

 The anime adaptation shows Deep Blue as a voice coming from a blue light, to whom Kisshu gives progress reports, and a shadowed version of his true form is seen when Quiche brings him some mew aqua in episode twenty-six.
 His death is changed in the anime to come at the hands of Mew Ichigo rather than Masaya, though Masaya aids her by taking over the body.
 To keep the true identity of Deep Blue a secret, his voice actor's name is shown only as a question mark until his identity is revealed in episode forty-nine; after which the credits are changed to list Megumi Ogata (who also voices Masaya and the Blue Knight).
 Deep Blue is one of the few characters whose name remains unchanged in the Mew Mew Power dub.
 The anime slightly modified his role from that of a savior for the aliens to a destructive force that wants to do nothing but destroy the Earth which causes the aliens to turn against him.

-In the Mew Mew Power English adaptation of the anime series, he is voiced by Scottie Ray.
+In the 4Kids Entertainment adaptation titled Mew Mew Power, he is voiced by Scottie Ray.